dthpham/sminterpolate/docs/Install-From-Source-Guide.md

 ## Tricks
 ### Is FFmpeg missing flags?
-To check if your version of FFmpeg was configured with all required flags you can run this snippet:
-1 means not available, 0 available
+To check if your version of FFmpeg was configured with all the required flags, you can run this snippet (1 means not available, 0 means available).
 ```bash
 #!/bin/bash
 flags_available="$(ffmpeg 2>&1)";